BitBoxSwiss/bitbox-wallet-app/README.md

 After that, `make dockerdev` enters the container (a shell inside an Ubuntu virtual machine), where you can perform the same steps as in the previous section (`make servewallet` and `make webdev`).

+Before the first use of `make webdev`, you also need to run `make buildweb`, to install the dev dependencies.

 Running `make dockerdev` multiple times shares the same container.
 You can edit the code in your usual editor in the host and compile inside the container.

 To execute `make servewallet` and `make webdev` insider the container, but from the host, use this: